ATLAS-HGTD/hgtd-tools/README.md

 2. Clone the repository, e.g. via `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
 3. Depending on how conda was installed, it might require opening a new shell and / or sourcing the `~/.bashrc`.
 5. Install the environment using the given yaml file: `cd hgtd-tools; conda env create -f env-312.yml` (you can find it in the main directory).
+   Note: experimental support for Linux with a slightly different tk variant related to appearance, fonts etc. on Linux: use the file `env-312-minimalLinux.yml`.

 If you don't like conda (☹️ how? 🤨) or you want to minimize the packages to be installed, make sure to run the tools with a recent python3 environment containing `customtkinter`, `requests`, which can be installed with `pip`.
 Other used packages of hgtd-tools are already part of the regular python3 lib.